 The Base of Kjelfossen

-Once we were at the bottom of Kjelfossen further into the valley below and looked up from it, we witnessed what appeared to be a series of at least three main strands of the falls tumbling side-by-side before they were gradually converging the base.
+Once we were at the bottom of Kjelfossen and looked up from it (see directions below), we witnessed what appeared to be a series of at least three main segments or strands of the waterfall.

-It was a fairly neck-cranking view to say the least, which kind of further attested to the lofty height measurements that had been touted.
+It was a fairly neck-cranking view to say the least, which kind of further attested to the lofty height measurements that had been touted in the literature.

-By the way, the uppermost drop seen from the Stalheim Hotel was apparently named just Kjelfoss, which further confirmed our suspicions that it was the main part of the waterfall.
+By the way, the uppermost (or leftmost?) drop seen from the Stalheim Hotel was apparently named just Kjelfoss, which further confirmed our suspicions that it was the main part of the waterfall.

 For both of these views, there was a minimal amount of walking so we tended to think of this waterfall as a roadside attraction.